ricardomccerqueira/abovethefoldcss/README.md

 ## Getting Started
-There is no npm installer for now
+There is no npm installer for now.

 Copy grunt-abovethefoldcss to node_modules folder

 ## Usage Examples

-checkout [testpage](https://github.com/ricardomccerqueira/abovethefoldcss/blob/testpage) repo for an example
+checkout [testpage](https://github.com/ricardomccerqueira/abovethefoldcss/blob/testpage) repo for a simple example

 ### grunt file
 sample options and npm task